tvanier/paris-wsiv/README.md

 Example:
 IP 1.2.3.4 is a registered wsiv URL.
-After starting `npm run proxy` on 1.2.3.4 as explained above, it is possible to develop locally by setting the PROXY environment variable `PROXY=1.2.3.4 npm run dev`
+After starting `npm run proxy` on 1.2.3.4 as explained above, it is possible to develop locally by setting the `ENDPOINT` environment variable `ENDPOINT=1.2.3.4 npm run dev`